Applications for this mentorship are accepted year round. Submit an application when you're ready to begin.

 The Three-Month Mentorship Consists of the Following:

-- One-on-one initial consultation via phone or Zoom to discuss your experience, specific needs, and aspirations
+- One-on-one initial consultation via phone to discuss your experience, specific needs, and aspirations

 - E-mail access to mentor once a week for check-ins and/or office hours for three months

-- Monthly meeting between mentor and mentee via phone or Zoom to discuss latest submission and progress
+- Monthly meeting between mentor and mentee via phone to discuss latest submission and progress

 - Line edits (via Microsoft Word) and formal letter on submitted pages